ValentinGenev/sand-carousel/README.md

 let resizable           = false; // false by defailt let autoPlay            = true;  // true by default

 // NOTE!
-In the constructor the autoplay option is disabled if
+The autoplay property in the constructor
-// the slider is resizable
+// is set to false if the slider is resizable
-// autoplay = resizable ? false : autoplay
+// this.autoplay = resizable ? false : autoplay

 const SAND_CAROUSEL     = new SandCarousel(containerSelector, singleSlideSelector, slideDuration, transitionDuration, resizable, autoPlay);
 ```